Nasi GorengRendangGado-GadoSoto

 Nasi Goreng

-Nasi Goreng is the quintessence of Indonesian street food, marrying the smokiness of stir-fried rice with the sweetness of kecap manis and the kick of chili.
-It embodies the simplicity yet profound depth of flavor that defines the cuisine.
+Nasi Goreng is the quintessential Indonesian street food, pairing the smokiness of stir-fried rice with the sweetness of kecap manis and the kick of chili.
+It shows the simplicity and depth of flavor that defines the cuisine.

 Why start here · Start here for a taste of Indonesia's beloved comfort food.